awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/QuickStartEC2Instance.md

 # Quick Start: Install and Configure the CloudWatch Logs Agent on a Running EC2 Linux Instance<a name="QuickStartEC2Instance"></a>

+**Tip**
+CloudWatch includes a new unified agent that can collect both logs and metrics from EC2 instances and on\-premises servers\.
+If you are not already using the older CloudWatch Logs agent, we recommend that you use the newer unified CloudWatch agent\.
+For more information, see [Getting Started with CloudWatch Logs](CWL_GettingStarted.md)\.
+The rest of this section explains the use of the older CloudWatch Logs agent\.

+## Configure the Older CloudWatch Logs Agent on a Running EC2 Linux Instance<a name="QuickStartEC2Instance-oldagent"></a>

 You can use the CloudWatch Logs agent installer on an existing EC2 instance to install and configure the CloudWatch Logs agent\.
 After installation is complete, logs automatically flow from the instance to the log stream you create while installing the agent\.
 The agent confirms that it has started and it stays running until you disable it\.

 In addition to using the agent, you can also publish log data using the AWS CLI, CloudWatch Logs SDK, or the CloudWatch Logs API\.
 The AWS CLI is best suited for publishing data at the command line or through scripts\.
 The CloudWatch Logs SDK is best suited for publishing log data directly from applications or building your own log publishing application\.

-## Step 1: Configure Your IAM Role or User for CloudWatch Logs<a name="running-ec2-step-1"></a>
+### Step 1: Configure Your IAM Role or User for CloudWatch Logs<a name="running-ec2-step-1"></a>

 The CloudWatch Logs agent supports IAM roles and users\.
 If your instance already has an IAM role associated with it, make sure that you include the IAM policy below\.
 If you don't already have an IAM role assigned to your instance, you can use your IAM credentials for the next steps or you can assign an IAM role to that instance\.
-For more information, see [Attaching an IAM Role to an Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)\.<a name="cloudwatchlogs_iam_role_procedure"></a>
+For more information, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)\.<a name="cloudwatchlogs_iam_role_procedure"></a>

 **To configure your IAM role or user for CloudWatch Logs**